gbrault/jpjwidgets/README.md

       * the notebook is at the same time
         * A Jupyter IPython notebook
         * A REST API (which can also serve some web pages or files if needed)
-  * **Please use UI widgets from ipywidgets**: jpjwidgets project will not develop that (the range widget it is just a POC)
+  * **Please use UI widgets from ipywidgets**: jpjwidgets project will not develop that (the range widget is just a POC)

 ## If you want